joshbav/2k8s/README.md

 7. Install an allocation loader to Marathon named /allocation-load, so the dashboard entires are not flat

+8. Adds dev and prod groups, and dev-user and prod-user (password deleteme), with rights onto to those folders.

+9. Adds an example binary secret /binary-secret

-8. Install a DC/OS license, if it exists
+10. Install a DC/OS license, if it exists

-9. Install an SSH key to the workstation via ssh-add, if it exists
+11. Install an SSH key to the workstation via ssh-add, if it exists

 Your existing kubectl config file will be moved to /tmp/kubectl-config